dpbmm/PythonInstruction/pyladies_exceptions_try_testing_20141017.md

         1 -- This is the "else" block.
 This is the "finally" block.
         ...

+   To recapitulate:

+   2. If there is no exception, the `try` block, the `else` block, and the `finally` block are executed.
+   2. If there is an exception and it can be caught by some `except` statement, then the block for that `except` statement is run, followed by the `finally` block.
+   2. If there is an exception that is not caught by some `except` statement, then program execution ends.

  1. You can have any number of `except` blocks, one after another.
-You can also check for any number of exceptions in a single `except` expression, assuming you want them handled all the same way:
+You can also check for any number of exceptions in a single `except` statement, assuming you want them handled all the same way:

         except (SyntaxError, IndexError, NameError):
             print('It could have been one of several exceptions.')

 ### Testing

+ 1. One of the most important principles in building and maintaining working code is the "unit test" — a program that tests the behavior of a meaningfully small unit of code in some other program.
+One very widespread principle of coding theory calls for code to be developed in tandem with and in response to unit tests for that code.
+The principle is called "test-driven development" (TDD).
+ 1. Python has many tools for writing test suites (sets of unit tests).
+Today I will introduce `pytest`, which is available through `pip`.

 [end]